 The lally columns are wrapped with column wood wraps that we painted white and square trim pieces were added to the top and bottom to create a custom look.

-- Adding a beam to a load bearing wall
+- Opening up a load bearing wall in the kitchen

-- Split level exterior remodel before and after
+- Split level house exterior makeover before and after

-- How to modernize a split level home with black windows
+- How to modernize a split level home exterior

 The existing basement had a walk out bulkhead that was brick so we ended up tiling over the brick with gray veneer stone to freshen up the area.
 I will be sharing more the basement after the holidays featuring the Masonite 2 panel doors from Horner Millwork and bathroom area.